Dear,

-Each & every Indian labour law concerning OT (Central & States) says that we are to make payment to the worker/employee @ double the ordinary rate of wages/ normal wages.
-According to me The Factories Act,1948, The Minimum Wages Act,1948 & State Shops & Commercial Establishment Acts provides us procedure for taking OT & for caculating the OT payments.
-Section 59 of Factories Act says that where a worker works on OT he will be entitled to wages at the rate of twice his ordinary rate of wages.
-According to Rule 25 of Minimum Wages (Central) Rules,1950 also states that OT is to be given at double the ordinary rate of wages.
-According to the Minimum Wages Act & Rules we are to divide the rate of wages by 26 for calculating 8 hours (one day) wages.
-For calculting one hr. wages we are to divide by 8 to one day wages.
-Thus if we take OT for one hour then we are to paid wages @ double this wages for one hour.
-State Shops & commercial Establishment Acts also provides provisions for OT payments.
-You may go through these enactments for having more clarification on the subject.
+Each and every Indian labor law concerning overtime (OT) (Central and States) states that we are to make payment to the worker/employee at double the ordinary rate of wages/normal wages.
+According to me, The Factories Act, 1948, The Minimum Wages Act, 1948, and State Shops & Commercial Establishment Acts provide us with a procedure for taking OT and for calculating the OT payments.
+Section 59 of the Factories Act says that where a worker works on OT, he will be entitled to wages at the rate of twice his ordinary rate of wages.
+According to Rule 25 of Minimum Wages (Central) Rules, 1950, it also states that OT is to be given at double the ordinary rate of wages.
+According to the Minimum Wages Act and Rules, we are to divide the rate of wages by 26 for calculating 8 hours (one day) wages.
+For calculating one-hour wages, we are to divide by 8 to get one day's wages.
+Thus, if we take OT for one hour, then we are to pay wages at double this wage for one hour.
+State Shops & Commercial Establishment Acts also provide provisions for OT payments.
+You may go through these enactments for more clarification on the subject.

-I hope this will help you in solving your query to some extend.
-This clarification is made for law abiding personnel.
+I hope this will help you in solving your query to some extent.
+This clarification is made for law-abiding personnel.

 Regards,